jonmatthis/canvas-botto/docs/ideation.md

 - bot message panel -- button to bring up the ephemeral control panel for the user to interact with.
 - not the same as embeds maybe?
 - modals -

+---

+as far as next semester goes, skelly-bot doesn't need to be rebuilt
+- I do obviously need to integrate canvas stuff, though.

+that said...
+- db checkpoints dumped into the server every day at midnight
+  - PROGRESS CAPTURE, prevents rollbacks, fully transparent, interoperable with local runs

+Most of the work this past semester was the Skellybot Analysis server
+- data re-scraping was a main concern
+- near the end, mongo querying...
+  - json-dump